dylanmkaiser/Project1/README.md

 Main idea: The geography of California will have an effect on the number of solar installations in the state.

+# Jupyter notebook details
+BLOCK 1
+Dependencies

+BLOCK 2
+Upload data from the various CSV.

+BLOCK 3
+Clean data by only selecting the columns we need from the pv_data csv and filter by residential.
+Drop blanked information.

+BLOCK 4
+Merge pv_data, electricity_consumption, population, climate_zip_code
+Merge all of the CSV into one dataframe by Zip code.

+BLOCK 5
+Organize data by Climate Zone called solardata_summary

+BLOCK 6
+Cleaned up data on Climate Zone Details created from report in oder to merge climate_zone_details

+BLOCK 7
+From solardata_summary merged in climate_zone_details

+BLOCK 8
+Use Geomap API to map
+Group cities to make it more clear

+BLOCK 9
+Temperature Comparted to Number of Installations graphing

+BLOCK 10
+Temperature Compared to Average System Size graphing

+BLOCK 11, 12, 13, 14
+Organized data to do the Good of Fitness Test

+BLOCK 15
+Percent of Housing Units with Solar Installations graphing

+BLOCK 16
+Heatmap

+BLOCK 17
+Solar Installations as % of Housing Units graphing

+BLOCK 18
+Sunny Days vs Installation Size graphing

+BLOCK 19
+Sunny Days vs Cost per Watt graphing

 1. Hypothesis: Climate zones with the higher temperature recorded will have more installations.

 2. Hypothesis: Cities in the Central Valley of California will have more solar installations.